Bedrock-OSS/bedrock-wiki/docs/world-generation/jigsaw-structures.md

 A rule processor allows for 5 inputs:

 -   `input_predicate`: Allows for 6 different inputs to tell the game how to look for a block.
 The game will select blocks based on which one is picked.
 The field is specified by field `predicate_type`.
     -   `minecraft:always_true` is self explanatory.
     -   `minecraft:block_match` looks for a specific block type.
     -   `minecraft:blockstate_match` looks for a block with the specified block state values.
     -   `minecraft:random_block_match` looks for a specific block and picks some of them at random, if you had stone bricks in your structure this could be used to replace some with cracked or mossy versions.
     -   `minecraft:random_blockstate_match` looks for a block with the specified block state values and picks some of them at random.
 If you have a upper stone brick slab this rule can look for specifically upper stone brick slabs for replacement into upper mossy stonebrick slabs.
     -   `minecraft:tag_match` looks for blocks with a specified tag.
 -   `output_state`: The block to replace the input predicate if it is found.
 -   `block_entity_modifier`: Allows for block entities such as chests and barrels to have loot applied.
 The field is specified by field `predicate_type`.
     -   `minecraft:passthrough` does nothing.
     -   `minecraft:append_loot` applies a loot table to the block if it can support loot tables.
-This does reset the block states like chest rotations. ([MCPE-230078](https://bugs.mojang.com/browse/MCPE-230078)).
+This resets the block to its default permutation, resulting in states like chest direction being lost ([MCPE-230078](https://bugs.mojang.com/browse/MCPE-230078)).
         -   `loot_table` is the loot table to apply.
 -   `location_predicate`: Checks the block that previosly existed in the world before a block from the structure replaced it.
 This predicate uses rule tests like `input_predicate` does but it runs it on the block being replaced instead of the block in the structure being placed.
 -   `position_predicate`: Changes the block based on its postion realtive to the structure origin point.
 It has 2 predicate types.
 The field is specified by field `predicate_type`.
     -   `minecraft:always_true` is self explantory.
     -   `minecraft:axis_aligned_linear_pos` can select blocks at certain ranges from the structure origin based on a specific axis.